Scylla: Translating an Applicative Subset of C to Safe Rust: Generating Safe Rust Code

+We now reach the main difficulty of the translation, namely, handling \emph{pointer arithmetic}.
 When operating on arrays, C programs rarely perform accesses and updates via a single base pointer.
-A common programming pattern is to instead divide the array into chunks, or iterate over the array elements by keeping a local pointer to the current head of the iterator.
-Such operations are frequently performed using \emph{pointer arithmetic}.
+A common pattern is to instead divide the array into chunks, or iterate over the array elements by keeping a local pointer to the current head of the iterator.

-Consider the following C example, inspired by an implementation of elliptic-curve cryptography.
-The array \li{abcd} contains a large number (``bignum''), spread across four 64-bit (8 byte) \emph{limbs} stored contiguously in memory.
-For field addition, a first order of business is to get pointer to individual limbs, before performing pointwise addition.
+Consider the following C example (\fref{splitcode}, left), inspired by an implementation of elliptic-curve cryptography.
+The array \li{abcd} contains a large number (``bignum''), spread across four 64-bit (8 bytes) \emph{limbs} stored contiguously in memory.
+For field addition, a first order of business is to get pointers to individual limbs, before performing pointwise addition.
 In other words, we want to perform pointer arithmetic to access chunks \li{a}, \li{b}, \li{c}, \li{d}, spanning intervals $[0; 8)$, $[8; 16)$, $[16; 24)$ and $[24; 32)$ of the base pointer.
 Because C does not carry length information for pointers, neither at run-time nor in the type system, we do not know that each pointer intends to span 8 bytes.
-Furthermore, we cannot assume either that pointer arithmetic occurs in left-to-right order; our example, below, illustrates this.
+Furthermore, we cannot assume either that pointer arithmetic occurs in left-to-right order: \fref{splitcode} illustrates this.

-\vrule This bit of C code cannot be trivially translated to Rust, because in order to guarantee memory safety, Rust does not allow arbitrary pointer arithmetic.
+This bit of C code cannot be trivially translated to Rust, because in order to guarantee memory safety, Rust does not allow arbitrary pointer arithmetic.
 What Rust provides instead is a primitive named \li{split_at_mut} (or \li{split_at} for immutable slices), which allows the programmer to relinquish ownership of a slice, and obtain in exchange two sub slices that split the original slice at the given index.
 This permits some restricted notion of pointer arithmetic, while preserving Rust's invariant that mutable data should have a unique owner: to regain ownership of the original slice, the programmer must give up the sub slices.

-In the rest of this section, we explain how to map C's pointer arithmetic onto Rust's splitting paradigm, using a novel notion of \emph{split trees}.
+To reconcile C's pointer arithmetic with Rust's splitting paradigm, we therefore propose a novel notion of \emph{split trees}.